 Since the manual definition of users is scalable only up to a certain level, Checkmk provides a facility for using LDAP-based services for managing users, for automatically synchronising users from the home directories, and likewise for assigning contact groups, roles and other attributes to these users in Checkmk automatically.
 Checkmk is not restricted to a single LDAP source, and it can also distribute the users to other connected sites if required.

 As a minimum it must have read permission for the persons and groups that it is to synchronize.

-Under WATO > Users > LDAP connections > New connection a new connection can be created.
+Under Setup > Users > LDAP connections > Add connection a new connection can be created.
 In the input mask, first enter any desired ID for the connection into the General Properties field.
 A simple meaningful title can be optionally entered in the Description field.
 As always the ID must be unique and an ID cannot be changed later.